Heavy load seasons

 "That is not love.
 That is occupation."

-Tactics That Erase Identity
+Dynamics That Erase Identity

 Common patterns that wear you down.
 Not demonizing.
 Just precise.